nsommer/web-boilerplate/README.md

 - Useful `grunt.js` tasks for **Sass**, **CoffeeScript** or serving the website.
 - Includes **normalize.css** and **jQuery**.

+*Web Boilerplate* was inspired by [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate).
+It makes it easier to start with the CSS and JavaScript preprocessors [Sass](http://sass-lang.com) and [CoffeeScript](http://coffeescript.org).

 ## Customization
 Installation (depends on nodejs, bower, sass, grunt):